-The important drivers for the EC6 EC&I design enhancement include:
+There are several important drivers for change behind the EC6 EC&I enhancements.
+These include:

-- the need for compliance with new and more stringent licensing requirements in Canada for new reactor builds (i.e. as specified in the CNSC RD-337 [1] standard), - improvements to enhance plant safety margins, - improvements to achieve higher plant performance targets, reduce capital costs and achieve more economic life-cycle operation, - design changes to address obsolescence, take advantage of proven advances in equipment technology, improve maintainability, and achieve longer plant-life, and - improvements to address customer feedback and deficiencies identified from operating experience reviews.
+- the need for compliance with new and more stringent licensing requirements in Canada for new reactor builds (i.e. as specified in the CNSC RD-337 [1] standard), - improvements to enhance plant safety margins, - improvements to address customer feedback and deficiencies identified from operating experience reviews, - improvements to achieve higher plant performance targets, reduce capital costs and achieve more economic life-cycle operation, and - design changes to address obsolescence, take advantage of proven advances in equipment technology, improve maintainability, and achieve longer plant-life.